Addressing

 Official Addressing Standards

 To facilitate addressing in Clay County, formal standards (PDF) were adopted in 1998.
+Highlights of the Addressing Standards can be found here (PDF).

 Clay County Addressing System